yyyyannisz/Interactive-Lab-Hub/Final Project/README.md

 Plush duck enclosure – physical embodiment of CyberDuck and housing for the system

-USB microphone – speech input for user interaction
+USB microphone and camera – speech and camera input for user interaction

 Mini speaker – audio output for feedback and responses

 APDS-9960 gesture sensor – physical gesture detection for mode switching

-Fast LLM model and improved TTS – to reduce latency and improve conversational quality
+Fast LLM model and good TTS – to reduce latency and improve conversational quality

 ### Fallback Plan